blockavel/lara-block-io/README.md

 ## Installation using [Composer](https://getcomposer.org)

-In your terminal application move to the root directory of your laravel project using the cd command and require theproject as a dependency using composer.
+In your terminal application move to the root directory of your laravel project using the cd command and require the project as a dependency using composer.

-$ composer require blockavel/lara-block-io
+composer require blockavel/lara-block-io

 This will add the following lines to your composer.json and download the project and its dependencies to your projects ./vendor directory: